LycorisDev/c_game_twenty-squares/README.md

 game was later on overthrown by Backgammon.
 This project, *Twenty Squares*, is the opportunity to discover the oldest board game known to mankind.
 And, on top of a classic way of playing, I've provided my own twist by giving life to the stones in the Deadly Sins modes.
-The marvel of technology, pawns thinking for themselves...
+Pawns thinking for themselves...
+Unbelievable.

 The game has indeed four modes:
 1. Classic Infinite.